HighTechLowIQ/CookiesAndTears/README.md

 * Look at buying an upgrade or building every 100ms.
 * Click any golden cookies every 500ms.

-The script will also add an additional "Speedrun Time" field next to the "Enable Cheats" button when you have baked 1 million total cookies.
+There is an additional [CookieTimers.js](CookieTimers.js) script which adds two speedrun time fields next to the "Enable Cheats" button.
+These track the amount of time it takes to hit one million and ten million cookies.
 The script will hit 1 million cookies around 5 minutes and 40 seconds.

 > _NOTE: Speedruns that use an autoclicker cannot be submitted to the leaderboards - the speedrun time was simply to know how fast the script was._